mobxjs/mobx/docs/refguide/observable.md

 * Only plain objects will be made observable.
 For non-plain objects it is considered the responsibility of the constructor to initialize the observable properties.
 Either use the [`@observable`](observable.md) annotation or the [`extendObservable`](extend-observable.md) function.
 * Argumentless functions will be automatically turned into views, just like [`@computed`](computed-decorator) would do.
 For view `this` will be automatically bound to the object it is defined on.
-However, if a function expression (ES6 / typescript) is used, `this` will be bound to undefined, so you probably want to either refer to the object directly, or use a classic function.
+However, if a function expression (ES6 / TypeScript) is used, `this` will be bound to `undefined`, so you probably want to either to refer to the object directly, or to use a classic function.
 * `observable` is applied recursively, both on instantiation and to any new values that will be assigned to observable properties in the future.
 * These defaults are fine in 95% of the cases, but for more fine-grained on how and which properties should be made observable, see the [modifiers](modifiers.md) section.